dannyfritz/css-bouncer/README.md

-caste
+css-bouncer
 =====

-Caste is a CSS Linter using CSS AST and a focus on pluggable rules.
+A CSS Linter with rules as plugins.